codiume/orbit/apps/example-useragent/README.md

-# PurgeCSS Example app
+# UserAgent Example app

-This is an example app to showcase the `astro-purgecss` integration
+This is an example app to showcase the `astro-useragent` integration